Tuesday, September 24, 2024

 So, who was Hugh?
 I have little oral history of my great-uncle, so I stitched together a rough sketch of his life using ancestry research I've done for my Miller lineage.

 I know Hugh was born in 1896 in Glasgow, Scotland, part of a large family that would eventually count twelve children.
 A typical size for the times, pre-birth control.
-His parents were John and Annie 'Murphy' Miller, my great-grandparents, (above).
+His parents were John and Annie 'Murphy' Miller, my great-grandparents, (above, 1910, Scotland).

 I included Annie's maiden name for a couple